 Next, call your own car insurance provider to report the accident.
 State the facts of the case as you know them to be true.
 Don’t speculate about who or what caused the crash.
 Do not agree to give the insurance company a recorded statement about the accident and do not sign anything sent to you from the insurance company until you’ve consulted with an attorney.

-Finally, contact a car accident lawyer for assistance with the claims process.
+Finally, contact an Albuquerque car accident lawyer for assistance with the claims process.
 You are in a tricky situation as the person at fault for a car accident, but you may still be entitled to financial compensation from one or more parties for their contribution to the crash.
 Taking the right steps can preserve your rights and lead to a payout for your losses.
 A car accident lawyer will protect your best interests and help you understand your legal options every step of the way.